 For example, our sister site OMG!
 Ubuntu! can be searched using the !OMG or !OMGU bangs followed by a search term, like so:-

-The following page has a full list of !Bangs available:-
+The DuckDuckGo help pages can show you a full list of !Bangs supported.

 Get browsing and enjoy the privacy that comes with DuckDuckGo!